 One of the best things that any electrical product manufacturer or distributor can do to make sure they are not spending too much money or time on any given project is to organize the things they are doing.
 It is possible by learning about a concept that many manufacturers might already be familiar with but have not mastered perfectly: The bill of materials.

-It is easy to forget the amounts of physical and operational materials that go into creating any given electrical product.
+It is easy to forget the amounts of physical and operational materials that create any given electrical product.
 A substantial bill of materials makes it possible to save money and even more time on last-minute operations in the long run.
 This guide will serve as an in-depth look at the bill of materials and what habits you should develop when creating and analyzing such a list.

 1、 What Is A Bill Of Materials?